SleepingTurtle/CST-2401/README.md

-# All the Bullshit for CST 2401
+# All the in class code for CST 2401